jiaochenlu/AML-Kubernetes/docs/azap-onboard-guidance.md

 For training job on AZAP machine, it's recommended to setup the instance type with **resource requst equal to resource limit**.

-In the case of when the training job needs the entire node resource or half of the node resource, you need to create the instance type according to the following resource allocation rules:
+In the case where the training job needs the entire node resource or half of the node resource, you need to create the instance type according to the following resource allocation rules:

 More details about how to create the instance type, please refer to [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-manage-kubernetes-instance-types).

 ### Expose the instance type and instance count as paramters

 To make the instance type and instance count of your training job configurable, you need to expose the instance type and instance count as parameters in your component spec yaml.

 ### Set environment variables for LightGBM jobs

-For training jobs with LightGBM, to avoid the [performance issues](#whats-the-performance-issues-with-lightgbm), the multi-thread settings in the job container should align with the required CPU core of the instance type you used.
+For training jobs using LightGBM, to avoid the [performance issues](#whats-the-performance-issues-with-lightgbm), the multi-thread settings in the job container should align with the required CPU core of the instance type you used.

 For example, for a training job that requires resource of `CPU 32 cores` and `Memory 256 GB`, you need to add the `environment_variable:` section to your component spec yaml and specify the following environment variables as the required CPU cores count:

 ```yaml
 environment_variables: